thanbimp/java_customer_management/README.md

-# Java customer managmenet example
+# Java customer management example

 The following Java program was created as an assignement for the Object Oriented Programming 1 class of the third semester at the Harokopeio University of Athens.
 ## Briefing